cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 teaching.

 Before I get back to the main story, I want to get on my soapbox for a moment about teacher salaries.
-Holy shit, they should be tripled.
+Holy cow, they should be tripled.

 Tripling teacher pay would immediately make teaching a much more competitive career.
 Teachers could be held to much higher standards because they would know